kjudacity/Capstone-Game/README.md

 The code leverages the starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) which was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 ## Rubric Points
-1. Required: README - Project required a read me with instructions (see below), indicates project chosen (see above), and contains information about rubic points (this section).
+* Required: README - Project required a read me with instructions (see below), indicates project chosen (see above), and contains information about rubic points (this section).

-2. Required: Complining and Testing - Must compile and run with no errors.
+* Required: Complining and Testing - Must compile and run with no errors.
 Please follow the instructions below.
 I tested it in the Udacity workspace/desktop and it compiled without errors and ran perfectly.

-3. Loops, Functions and I/O
+* Loops, Functions and I/O
-  a.
-The project demonstrates an understanding of C++ functions and control structures. - I think this can be found throughout the code.
+  * The project demonstrates an understanding of C++ functions and control structures. - This can be found throughout the code.
 Specifically in the stationaryObject.h and stationaryObject.cpp files that defines the new functions for the new classes.
 Additionally a new function was added on line 65 of game.cpp to find clear locations on the board.
 This function is used in placing the food and obstacles throughout the game.
-  b.
-The project reads data from a file and process the data, or the program writes data to a file. - N/A
-  c.
-The project accepts user input and processes the input. - This is part of the starter code but was not modified.
+  * The project accepts user input and processes the input. - This is part of the starter code but was not modified.

-4. Object Oriented Programming
+* Object Oriented Programming
-  a.
-The project uses Object Oriented Programming techniques. - Base code already organized into 4 main classes: Game, Snake Controller, and Renderer.
+  * The project uses Object Oriented Programming techniques. - Base code already organized into 4 main classes: Game, Snake Controller, and Renderer.
 Additionally, I added 1 more base class StationaryObject which has two subclassess: Wall and Food.
 See stationaryObject.h for declariations of the classes on lines 9, 26, and 43.
-  b.
-Classes use appropriate access specifiers for class members. - See stationaryObject.h for declariations of the classes on lines 10, 27, 35, and 44.
+  * Classes use appropriate access specifiers for class members. - See stationaryObject.h for declariations of the classes on lines 10, 27, 35, and 44.
-  c.
-Class constructors utilize member initialization lists. - See stationaryObject.h for declariations of the classes on lines 28.
+  * Class constructors utilize member initialization lists. - See stationaryObject.h for declariations of the classes on lines 28.
-  d.
-Classes abstract implementation details from their interfaces. - The base code already started this and it was continued through with StationaryObjects, Wall, and Food.
+  * Classes abstract implementation details from their interfaces. - The base code already started this and it was continued through with StationaryObjects, Wall, and Food.
-  e.
-Classes encapsulate behavior. - The base code started this and it was continued through with StationaryObjects, Wall, and Food, specifically the function Occupied in stationaryObject.cpp lines 11 and 56.
+  * Classes encapsulate behavior. - The base code started this and it was continued through with StationaryObjects, Wall, and Food, specifically the function Occupied in stationaryObject.cpp lines 11 and 56.
-  f.
-Classes follow an appropriate inheritance hierarchy. - This can be seen in stationaryObject.h for declariations of the classes on lines 9, 26, and 43.
+  * Classes follow an appropriate inheritance hierarchy. - This can be seen in stationaryObject.h for declariations of the classes on lines 9, 26, and 43.
-  g.
-Overloaded functions allow the same function to operate on different parameters. - Yes Occupied works differently for Wall see stationaryObject.cpp lines 11 and 56.
+  * Overloaded functions allow the same function to operate on different parameters. -Yes Occupied works differently for Wall - see stationaryObject.cpp lines 11 and 56.
-  h.
-Derived class functions override virtual base class functions. - N/A
-  i.
-Templates generalize functions in the project.  - N/A

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)